Eddienuh/SQL-Data-Warehouse-Project/README.md

 -------------------------------------
 **PROJECT REQUIREMENTS**

 Analyse and understand requirements

 Building the Data Warehouse (Data Egineering)

-**Objective** - Using sql server, develop and modern warehouse to consolidate sales data, enable analytical reporting and inform the deciosn making process.
+**Objective** - Using sql server, develop a modern datawarehouse to consolidate sales data, enable analytical reporting and inform the deciosn making process.

 **Specifications**📋